Harry Hotspur and the Percys 1377-1461

 Henry V appoints Earl Henry Percy as Warden of the East and Middle Marches.
 He will have responsibility for maintaining control in the Northumberland sections of the border.

 Two Newcastle women were arrested after dressing up as men to visit St. Cuthbert’s shrine at Durham Cathedral.
 According to Benedictine rules, women are not allowed to approach the shrine.
-As punishment, Matilda Burgh and Margaret Usher walk in a process ion dressed in men’s apparel.
+As punishment, Matilda Burgh and Margaret Usher walk in a procession at Newcastle dressed in men’s apparel.

 1419 – Scots capture Wark